 So there you go, hypnosis is not magical or mysterious when you know the true facts.
 It is simply a state of hyper-receptivity and includes a group of techniques for focusing the mind so that the unconscious can absorb pre-agreed suggestions, in order to facilitate change.

-However, the reality has been bent and distorted by sensationalism.
+However, the reality about “what is hypnosis” has been bent and distorted by sensationalism.

 This is a pity because not knowing this, can and probably does, prevent many people from trying it for the first time.

 Remember, that it is perfectly safe so you have nothing to lose.
-In fact, hypnosis can help you unlock a whole world of possibilities for personal growth, change and improvement.
-Many people’s lives have been turned around with hypnosis.
-Don’t let this potential opportunity slip you by.
+In fact, hypnosis can help you unlock a world of possibilities for personal growth, change and improvement.

 If you are a mental health practitioner, you can greatly benefit by learning more about what is hypnosis and how to integrate it with different therapeutic techniques like CBT, REBT, Mindfulness, Behavioural Therapy, NLP and Psychoanalysis.
 Check out our comprehensive eclectic course titled Cognitive Hypnotic Psychotherapy for mental health practitioners.